jrjones/blog.jrj.org/_posts/2007-08-15-startup-advice-successful-delegation-to-vendors.md

 date: 2007-08-15 11:36
 author: jrj
 comments: true
-categories: [bootstrapping, Small Business, startup, Uncategorized, vendors]
+tags: [bootstrapping, Small Business, startup, vendors]
+category: Business
 ---
 I received a lot of great feedback about my “<a title="Startup Advice: Bootstrapping It…" href="http://blog.jrj.org/2007/04/06/startup-advice-bootstrapping-it/">Bootstrapping</a>” post in which I shared some advice I recently provided to a friend that is working in an early stage startup.
 I’ll try to do more of this kind of thing-- today a perfect example presented itself.